awslabs/aws-lambda-dart-runtime/README.md

 ### Deployment

 The deployment is a manual task right now.
-We have a `[examples/build.sh](examples/build.sh)` script which make the process a bit easier.
+We have a [`examples/build.sh`](https://github.com/aws-lambda-dart-runtime/examples/build.sh) script which make the process a bit easier.
 There are three steps to get your code ready to be shiped.

 1. Compile your Dart program with `dart2native main.dart -o bootstrap`
 2. Create a `.zip` file with `zip lambda.zip bootstrap`
 3. Upload the `lambda.zip` to a S3 bucket or use the [AWS CLI](https://aws.amazon.com/cli) to upload it

+> again, you have to build this on Linux, because `dart2native` does not support cross-compiling

 When you created your function and upload it via the the console.
 Please, replace `arn:aws:iam::xxx:xxx` with the role you created for your lambda.